PatchworkOS 321f6ec

 Nostalgia

-The first Reddit post and image of PatchworkOS from back when getting to user space was a massive milestone and the kernel was supposed to be a microkernel.
+The first Reddit post and image of PatchworkOS from back when getting to user space was a massive milestone and the kernel was supposed to be a UNIX-like microkernel.